Vigo Faucets Review & Rating Updated: December 2, 2023

 We think that five years of warranty support for what is supposed to be a lifetime product is just not enough, and the company lost points in our scoring for its sub-standard cartridge warranty and its requirement that the faucets be installed by a licensed professional to escape voiding the warranty altogether.

 A warranty can be a powerful marketing tool, something that companies like understand very well.
 But Vigo is apparently unable to grasp its potential to boost sales.
 The company is myopically focused on lowering its warranty liability to the irreducible minimum — definitely the bean-counter's perspective

-China- and Taiwan-made faucets comparable to Vigo include If you have had an experience with a Vigo faucet, — good, bad or indifferent — that you would like to share, please contact us or leave a comment below.
+We are continuing to research the company.
+If you have experience with Vigo faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.